-Demonstrative exhibits shall be numbered in a separate series commencing with "l" preceded by the prefixes "CDX", "RDX", and "SDX", for Complainant, Respondent(s), and the Commission Investigative Attorney, respectively.
+Demonstrative exhibits shall be numbered in a separate series commencing with the four-digit number "0001" preceded by the prefixes "CDX", "RDX", and "SDX", for Complainant, Respondent(s), and the Commission Investigative Attorney, respectively.
 Confidential exhibits shall be denoted with the letter "C".
 Additionally, the parties shall provide the Administrative Law Judge with two (2) copies of key demonstrative exhibits (e.g., charts, drawings, etc.) reduced to 8 1⁄2 inches x 11 inches.

-9.4.6 Public and Confidential Exhibits.
+9.4.7 Public and Confidential Exhibits.